-The long-term effects of heading the ball on the brain have been fiercely debated.
+The long-term effects of soccer heading, or heading the ball, on the brain have been fiercely debated.
 One study looking at the ball’s impact on the head equated the force to that of a punch to the head.
 Studies looking at the players themselves and the act of heading the ball have shown conflicting data.

 Concussions are increasingly recognized as a concern in soccer, especially in girls’ soccer.
 The effects of concussions are believed to be worse for younger soccer players as well.

 One of the theories as to why soccer heading in particular would be worrisome for young soccer players is that they have less neck strength than older players.
 Would a cervical muscle strengthening program help protect young players from the effects of heading a soccer ball?